open-resources/physics_bank/content/public/004.Kinematics(1D)/Motion Diagrams/Moving Creature/Moving Creature.md

   pl-customizations:
     weight: 1
     hide-letter-keys: true
+myst:
   substitutions:
     params:
       vars:
         title: Moving Creature
       part1:
         ans1:
           value: The creature is speeding up because the distance between points equally spaced in time is increasing.
         ans2:
           value: The creature is slowing down because the distance between points equally spaced in time is increasing.
         ans3:
           value: The creature is maintaining a constant speed because the distance between points equally spaced in time is increasing at a constant rate.
         ans4:
           value: The creature is stationary because the points form a horizontal line.
       part2:
         ans1:
           value: The creature maintains a constant space because the distance between points equally spaced in time is constant.
         ans2:
           value: The creature is stationary because the distance between points equally spaced in time is constant.
         ans3:
           value: The creature is speeding up because the dots form a line with a positive slope.
         ans4:
           value: The creature is slowing down because the dots form a line with a positive slope.
       part3:
         ans1:
           value: This could describe a loon or a duck accelerating across the surface of the water before taking flight at a constant speed, about 30$^{\circ}$ above the water.
         ans2:
           value: This could describe a loon or a duck flying at a constant speed across the surface of the water before taking flight with an increasing speed, about 30$^{\circ}$ above the water.
         ans3:
           value: This could describe a loon or a duck at rest on the surface of the water before taking flight at a constant speed, about 30$^{\circ}$ above the water.
         ans4:
           value: This could describe a loon or a duck at rest on the surface of the water before taking flight with an increasing speed, about 30$^{\circ}$ above the water.
 ---
 # {{ params.vars.title }}
 A set of dots representing the position of a living creature is shown in the figure.
 The spots are equally spaced in time.